Updated:

 Reflection

-All standards of practice contribute to the growth of knowledge, judgment skills, and attitude towards safety and quality approaches required in the field.
+All standards of practice contribute to the growth of knowledge, judgment skills, and attitude toward safety and quality approaches required in the field.
 The new conduct reflects desired and achievable performance levels, which can be used as a reference for actual performance.
 Therefore, the introduction of change in the health care professional guides the corresponding practices.
 A successful implementation of safe practices while handling invasive devices will improve nursing practice and contribute to research growth through knowledge, skills, judgment, and changed attitudes among those working in the profession.
 The safe practices will be adopted by new nursing practitioners, making it a culture in the profession.
-In long run, nursing practice will be safe and effective, contributing to reduced hospital stay periods and costs, as well as improved quality of life, patient outcome, and satisfaction.
+In the long run, nursing practice will be safe and effective, contributing to reduced hospital stay periods and costs, as well as improved quality of life, patient outcome, and satisfaction.

 References